 The brush that you use as your “visiting brush” should minimize the possibility of unintentional injury to both your animal and the clients.
 Soft bristles and plastic handles are best.
-Wire bristle brushes and combs with metallic teeth aren’t considered acceptable.
+Wire bristle brushes and combs with metallic teeth are not acceptable.

-Dressing up animals in costumes for visits is not allowed.
-It introduces an unnecessary element of risk into visits and is not allowed.
+Dressing animals in costumes for visits is not allowed.
+It introduces an unnecessary element of risk into visits.
 For example, if you were to dress your dog up in devil horns for Halloween and visit a person with dementia, the costume could trigger a severe adverse reaction despite your good intentions.
 In addition, costumes can get caught on healthcare equipment and can be a safety hazard.
 Note that seasonal or holiday scarves are permitted.
 Please refer to the Costumes FAQ in the Resource Library for additional detail.

-You are not required to present rabies tags to your evaluator, but must have proof of a current rabies vaccination in order to evaluate.
+You are not required to present rabies tags to your evaluator, but you must have proof of a current rabies vaccination in order to evaluate.
 Pet Partners recommends that dogs wear their rabies tags while evaluating and visiting.
 This is often a local ordinance or requirement of facilities where you may visit as well.

 For specific inquiries about appropriate equipment, contact Pet Partners.